 Favorability for various degrees was as follows:

 - Traditional MBA: 41%

 Now that you know how to become a sports marketing manager, you might be interested in what you can earn in these sports jobs.
 Marketing managers made a median annual wage of $136,850 in May 2019 (Bureau of Labor Statistics).
 It is one of the highest-paying jobs in sports.

 How is the job market developing?

 Even if you know how to become a sports marketing manager, the job climate can have a substantial impact on your career.
 As brands and teams are trying to grow their market share, it is crucial for them to have strong marketing, promotions, and advertising campaigns.
 For that reason, the hiring of sports marketing managers has been rising across a broad spectrum, including at businesses that work with professional sports teams, as well as at the teams themselves.
 Between 2018 and 2028, the US Bureau of Labor Statistics forecasted an 8 percent rise in marketing, promotions, and advertising management jobs.
 Among all occupations, that projection is a faster-than-average expected growth rate.

 While the sports market may be well-positioned for expansion, there is still often intense competition for individual jobs because turnover rates are so low.

 Wanting To Work In Sports As A Marketing Manager?

 Launching a career as a sports marketing manager may require getting additional education, starting in a lower position, or getting an internship.
 The market can be challenging due to the low turnover of sports marketing jobs.
-However, the effort to get a great sports marketing position can be well worth it in high job satisfaction and great earning potential.
-If you are looking for jobs in sports, we have the most up-to-date job and internship board in the industry.
+However, the effort to get a great sports marketing position can be well worth it in terms of high job satisfaction and great earning potential.
+If you are looking for jobs in sports, we have the most up-to-date job and internship boards in the industry.